Remod-org/ChatBot/README.md

   - bot?
 What is the game Rust?

-Responses will eventually be delivered to ALL players.
-There is nothing private about this, currently.
+Responses will be delivered to ALL players if in Global chat, and Team members if in Team chat.